mcombeau/push_swap/README.md

 ./push_swap 9 0 -217 2147483647 -2147483648
 ```

-If the arguments are valid, the program will output the most efficient list of actions it can.
+If the arguments are valid, the program will output the most efficient list of actions to sort the list.

 The program can be checked with the provided checker, like this :